Qualy← Back

 How do I upload a lap?

 After your track day, trim the video to show just your fastest lap and upload it on YouTube.
 Please trim the video or make a note of when the lap begins.
-Videos must be set to public or unlisted, otherwise we are unable to review the lap.
+Videos MUST be set to public or unlisted, otherwise are unable to review the lap.
 Once uploaded, submit it via our Lap Upload form.

 How do I know what class I am in?